 Credit Transfer from another Institution

-Guidance College accepts up to 50% of the program’s requirement credits of courses toward Associate, Bachelor, & Master’s degree that are completed at any officially registered or accredited higher education institution.
-Students will have to complete a Credit Transfer Form, and they are encouraged to work with the relevant academic unit to ensure that credit transfer meet the department and university requirements for the degree.
+Guidance College accepts up to 50% of the program’s requirement credits of courses toward Associate, Bachelor, & Master’s degrees that is completed at any officially registered or accredited higher education institution.
+Students will have to complete a Credit Transfer Form, and they are encouraged to work with the relevant academic unit to ensure that credit transfer meets the department and university requirements for the degree.
 Credit transfer and grades are not used in calculating Guidance College cumulative GPA.

-Guidance College allows degree students only to apply for an Evaluation Test for any course.
+Guidance College allows degree students only to apply for a Credit By Exam for any course.
 Upon the discretion of the student, he or she can apply for the course(s) he thinks he comprehended already.
 Whether comprehension is due to self-study or informal study with a scholar.
 Credits will be granted accordingly upon passing the evaluation test.

-Only degree students who completed at least one (1) semester are allowed to apply for Financial Aid, for those who are financially eligible, or Scholarship, for those who are excellent in their academic work.
+Only degree students who completed at least one (1) semester are allowed to apply for Income-Based Scholarship, for those who are financially eligible, or Academic Excellence Scholarship, for those who are excellent in their academic work.
 Students admitted to Guidance College through a memorandum of understanding with the organization they are affiliated with are excluded from this policy.
 Their tuition fees are determined based on the signed agreement.